Set the right goals for digital marketing using the 5Ss

 Start with your most important transactions that lead to revenue and profit!
-That's sales, or if you don't sell online, the leads that your online marketing will deliver which will convert through to sales or donations if you're a not-for-profit.
+That's sales, or if you don't sell online, the leads that your online marketing will deliver will convert through to sales or donations if you're a not-for-profit.

-Notice how ASOS aim to increase sales through boosting trust in the online purchase process and offering free delivery.
+Notice how ASOS aims to increase sales by boosting trust in the online purchase process and offering free delivery.

 Tip.
-Use a conversion models helps set quantitative targets to hit.
+Using a conversion model helps set quantitative targets to hit.
 Use this Excel digital marketing budgeting spreadsheet we have developed to help set the right goals.

 2. Speak - Get closer to customers through dialogue and participation

 Digital channels are not only great sales channels, they excel as communications channels to engage your audience through the 6 main digital marketing tools.
 We recommend creating detailed conversion or budget models that allow you to set goals by channel for reaching and influencing your audience.